MAYZGitHub/mayz-toc/Smart Contracts/ARCHITECTURE.md

 * ID Token amount must be +1
 * MAYZ included in inputs must match the protocol
 * Locked tokens assetName + value Pair must match redeemer and Datum
-* Locked tokens, $MAYZ and "ID" must be sent to the validator
+* Locked tokens, $MAYZ and ID token must be sent to the validator
 * OTC token must be sent to TX signer ???
 (Perhaps it's a good idea to check this to avoid scam sites using our contract maliciously?)

 #### Close:  Burning of the OTC and ID tokens.
-Unlocks funds if still present.
 Unlocks MAYZ deposit
+* Identify input by locating the ID token
+* Validate the correct amount of minADA, OTC token, deposited MAYZ and ID token are included in the inputs
 * Insures the ID and OTC tokens are burned in the TX
-* Validates that the TX signer is the token creator
+* Validates that the TX signer is the token creator, by matching the ID datum.
-* ...
+* minADA and the deposited $MAYZ are sent back to the creator

 #### Claim:  Claiming if the OTC token for the locked FTs.
+* Identify input by locating the ID token
+* Output datum must match the ID datum
-* Validate the correct OTC token, locked tokens, deposited MAYZ and ID token are included in the inputs
+* Validate the correct amount of minADA, OTC token, locked tokens, deposited MAYZ and ID token are included in the inputs
-* OTC, MAYZ and ID tokens are sent to the validator
+* OTC, $MAYZ, minADA and ID tokens are sent to the validator
 * Locked tokens must be sent to TX signer ???
 (Perhaps it's a good idea to check this to avoid scam sites using our contract maliciously?)

-* ...
+#### Cancel: Undo OTC token creation and release of all funds back to the creator.
+* Identify input by locating the ID token
+* Validate the correct amount of locked tokens, minADA, OTC token, deposited MAYZ and ID token are included in the inputs
+* Insures the ID and OTC tokens are burned in the TX
+* Validates that the TX signer is the token creator, by matching the ID datum
+* minADA, locked tokens and the deposited $MAYZ are sent back to the creator